CDCgov/tostadas/docs/user-guide/profile.md

 | metadata | .xlsx, .csv, .tsv, or .src | Multi-sample metadata matching metadata spreadsheets provided in input\_files |
 | submission\_config | .yaml | configuration file for submitting to NCBI, sample versions can be found in repo |

+!!! note
-❗ This pipeline has been tested with paired-end sequence data.
+    This pipeline has been tested with paired-end sequence data.

 Example metadata: [mpxv_test_metadata.xlsx](../assets/sample_metadata/mpxv_test_metadata.xlsx)

 ## Understanding Profiles and Environments: